miklevin/MikeLev.in/index.md

 I was born the same year and only 50-miles away from where Unix was born.
 While I worked in the halls of Commodore as a roving student intern, I never got to experience a Jack Attack.
-Superman and Green Jobs had ain't got nothing on Tramiel.
+Superman and Steve Jobs had ain't got nothing on Tramiel.
 Today, I work as an SEO in NYC.

 <ol reversed id="index">